Wales Coast Path

 Carmarthen to Llansteffan - 12km linear walk

 This section of the path takes you from the bustling town of Carmarthen to the seaside town of Llansteffan.
-The path follows the river Tywi and detours to visit the nature reserve at Green Castle Woods, before ending in Llansteffan.
+This walk offers superb views across the Afon Tywi, Carmarthen Bay and beyond.
+The path follows the river Tywi and detours to visit Green Castle woods with its mix of ancient and newly created woodlands, botanically rich meadows and hedgerows which provide a haven for wildlife, before ending in Llansteffan.

 Llansteffan to St Clears - 12km linear walk.

 The path takes you from Llansteffan to the pleasant market town of St Clears.
-The path follows the Taf River after leaving Llansteffan, passed its castle and through the National Trust’s peaceful farmland at Wharley Point.
+The path follows the Taf River after leaving Llansteffan, passed its castle with clear views across the mouth of the estuary, to Pembrey Forest and its golden collar of Cefn Sidan Sands, and through the National Trust’s peaceful farmland at Wharley Point.

 St Clears to Laugharne - 7km linear walk.

-The path follows the the River Taf, through farmland and along country paths.
-On entering Laugharne you will pass Dylan Thomas’ Boathouse, where he spent the last years of his life.
-Whilst here, you might like to take a stroll along the Dylan Thomas Birthday Walk.
+The path follows the River Taf, through farmland and along country paths.
+On entering Laugharne you will pass Dylan Thomas’ Boathouse and Laugharne castle; take time to explore the village where Dylan Thomas found inspiration and spent the last years of his life.

 Laugharne to Amroth - 13km.